ChainSafe/protocol/positions/runtime.md

 ### Responsibilities

-- Read and understand a protocol specification and be able to break it into issues and turn it into Rust code
+- Read and understand a protocol specification and be able to break it into issues and turn it into Go code
-- Design and implement new features for the virtual machine
+- Design and implement new features for the runtime
-- Refactor and improve existing features in the virtual machine
+- Refactor and improve existing features in the runtime
-- Ensure the virtual machine stays compatible with all client implementations
+- Ensure the client stays compatible with the other runtime implementations
 - Collaborate with and assist team members with their issues
 - Collaborate with other protocol implementation teams to share knowledge on the protocol, whether it be high-level protocol details or technical details that are common to every client
-- Communicate effectively with the team and document your code and the virtual machine as a whole
+- Communicate effectively with the team and document your code and the runtime as a whole

 ### Required skills and experience

-- Proficiency in Rust
+- Proficiency in Go
-  - 5+ years of Rust programming language, paradigms, constructs, and idioms
+  - 5+ years of Go programming language, paradigms, constructs, and idioms
   - 7+ years of professional software back-end development experience
-- Knowledge of system design in Rust
+- Knowledge of system design in Go
-- Effective usage of Rust debugging tools
+- Effective usage of Go debugging tools
 - Be able to proactively dive into the novel territory and share knowledge on what you've learned
 - Basic understanding of cryptography and common applications